Sornambal/CareCircle/README.md

   - **Emergency SOS**: Sends alerts to all contacts (ambulance, caretaker, relative)
   - **Family SOS**: Sends alerts only to caretaker and relative
 - Event logging for medication adherence and SOS events
+- PDF report generation for medication adherence with visual charts and detailed statistics
 - Backend API with MongoDB for data persistence
 - Middleware for authentication and encryption
 - SMS notifications via Twilio for SOS alerts